GoogleCloudPlatform/node-red-contrib-google-cloud/README.md

 sets functions.
 Once written, these add-on nodes can be used by flow writers without having to know the complexities of their underlying operation.
 One just drags a new node onto the canvas and uses it.

 This project provides a set of core Google Cloud Platform oriented Node-RED nodes.
-Once installed, the capabilitiy to use a broad set of GCP services are immediately unlocked.
+Once installed, the capability to use a broad set of GCP services are immediately unlocked.

 ## Installation